Kaholo/kaholo-plugin-aws-ec2/README.md

 ### Parameter: Maximum Instances
 If launching more than one or a variable number of instances this is the maximum quantity of instances to launch.

-## Method: Start Instance
+## Method: Start Instances

-**Description**

-Starts an Amazon EBS-backed instance that you've previously stopped.
-This method calls ec2 [startinstance](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#startInstances-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region - The region which you want to launch the instance.
-4. Instances Ids - The IDs of the instances.
-Can be an array of instances.
+This method starts one or more AWS EC2 instances.

+### Parameter: Instance IDs
+The instance ID of the instance(s) to be started.
+To start more than one instance, list their instance IDs one per line.
+If using the code layer pass the list of instances as an array of strings.

-## Method: Stop Instance
+## Method: Stop Instances

-**Description**

-Stops an Amazon EBS-backed instance.
-This method calls ec2 [stopInstance](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#stopInstances-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Instances Ids - The IDs of the instances.
-Can be an array of instances.
+This method stops one or more AWS EC2 instances.

+### Parameter: Instance IDs
+The instance ID of the instance(s) to be stopped.
+To stop more than one instance, list their instance IDs one per line.
+If using the code layer pass the list of instances as an array of strings.

+## Method: Reboot Instances
+This method reboots one or more AWS EC2 instances.

+### Parameter: Instance IDs
+The instance ID of the instance(s) to be rebooted.
+To reboot more than one instance, list their instance IDs one per line.
+If using the code layer pass the list of instances as an array of strings.

 ## Method: Terminate Instances

-**Description**

-Terminate EC2 instances.
-This method calls ec2 [terminateInstance](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#terminateInstances-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Instances Ids - Array of Instance IDs.

-## Method: Reboot Instance

-**Description**

-Requests a reboot of the specified instances.
-This operation is asynchronous; it only queues a request to reboot the specified instances.
-This method calls ec2 [rebootInstance](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#rebootInstances-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Instances Ids - The IDs of the instances.
-Can be an array of instances.
+This method terminates one or more AWS EC2 instances.
+Termination is the shutdown and deletion of an instance.

+### Parameter: Instance IDs
+The instance ID of the instance(s) to be terminated.
+To terminate more than one instance, list their instance IDs one per line.
+If using the code layer pass the list of instances as an array of strings.

-## Describe Key Pair
+## Method: Describe Key Pairs

-**Description**

-Describes the specified key pairs or all of your key pairs..
-This method calls ec2 [describeKeyPair](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#describeKeyPairs-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
+This method describes an existing Key Pair.
+Key Pairs are a paired set of either RSA or ED25519 public/private encryption keys used to control SSH access and decrypt Windows passwords.
+The private key is held by an individual user and the public key is held by AWS.
+The pair is given a user-friendly name, which is used in key-related methods of this plugin.

+### Parameter:

 ## Method: Create Key Pair

-**Description**

-This methods will create a new Key Pair This method calls ec2 [createKeyPair](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EC2.html#createKeyPair-property)

-**Parameters**
-1. Access Key - This is a parameter taken from the vault to access AWS
-2. Secret Key - This is a paramer taken from the vault to access AWS
-3. Region
-4. Key Pair name - the name for the new key-pair

 ## Method: Delete Key Pair

 **Description**